celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

 A:

-> As a rule of thumb, a hash function with range of size N can hash on the order of √N values before running into collisions.

 Columns in the table below represent the approximate probability that a collision would occur if N (e.g. 1 billion) random namespaces are generated.
-See [probability of secure hash collisions](https://www.johndcook.com/blog/2017/01/10/probability-of-secure-hash-collisions/) and [collision calculator](https://kevingal.com/apps/collision.html).
+Ref [probability of secure hash collisions](https://www.johndcook.com/blog/2017/01/10/probability-of-secure-hash-collisions/) and [collision calculator](https://kevingal.com/apps/collision.html).

 Namespace ID size   | 1 billion (10^9) | 1 trillion (10^12) | 1 quadrillion (10^15) | 1 quintillion (10^18)
 --------------------|------------------|--------------------|-----------------------|----------------------